confluentinc/kafka-connect-hdfs/docs/index.rst

    ``etc/kafka-connect-hdfs/quickstart-hdfs.properties``::

       hive.integration=true
-      hive.metastore.uris=uri to your hive metastore
+      hive.metastore.uris=thrift uri to your Hive metastore
       schema.compatibility=BACKWARD

    After the connector finishes ingesting data to HDFS, you can use Hive to check the data::

       $hive>SELECT * FROM test_hdfs;

-   Note that if you leave ``hive.metastore.uris`` empty, an embedded Hive metastore will be created in the directory the connector is started.
+.. note:: If you leave the ``hive.metastore.uris`` empty, an embedded Hive metastore will be created in the directory the connector is started.
 You need to start Hive in that specific directory in order to query the data.

 Features
 --------